Biden’s big summit missed the real threat to democracy

 Pankaj Mishra is a Bloomberg Opinion columnist.
 His books include "Age of Anger: A History of the Present," "From the Ruins of Empire: The Intellectuals Who Remade Asia," and "Temptations of the West: How to Be Modern in India, Pakistan, Tibet and Beyond."

-Disclaimer: This article first appeared on Bloomberg, and is published by special syndication arrangement
+Disclaimer: This opinion first appeared on Bloomberg, and is published by special syndication arrangement